 SOA TTL - The interval at which the SOA record itself is refreshed.

-Refresh TTL - The interval at which slave servers (secondary DNS) are set to refresh the master zone file from the master server.
+Refresh TTL - The interval at which secondary DNS servers are set to refresh the zone file from the primary server.

-Retry TTL - The rate at which a slave server will retry to refresh the master zone file if the initial refresh failed.
+Retry TTL - The rate at which a secondary DNS servers will retry to refresh the zone file if the initial refresh failed.

-Expiry TTL - If Refresh and Retry fail repeatedly, this is the time period after which the master should be considered gone and no longer authoritative for the given zone.
+Expiry TTL - If Refresh and Retry fail repeatedly, this is the time period after which the primary should be considered gone and no longer authoritative for the given zone.

 It is recommended to not modify these TTLs unless you have a very specific need to do so, which is often a very rare case.